Productivity

 Young’s guidance will equip you with the tools needed for continuous improvement.

 A step-by-step guide to help you get the most out of your IntelliJ IDEA.
 A great tutorial for developers that are not used to using hotkeys in order to improve their productivity.
 While it might sound like snake-oil to some, the advantages of reducing the need to use a mouse, and typing less characters add up over time.
-Definitly take a look at it, and discover a side of your IDE that you did not think existed before.
+Definitely take a look at it, and discover a side of your IDE that you did not think existed before.